blankworker1/AA/README.md

-## CHAPTER 4 — The New Humility: A School Without Signatures
+## CHAPTER 4 — The New Humility: Art Without Signatures

-AA is a school without masters.
+AA is a movement without masters.
-Without manifestos carved in stone.
+Without experts to explain message and meaning.
 Without press releases naming genius.

 Its humility is structural: